 This post may contain affiliate links.
 See disclosure for details.

-A Sunday Roast Tradition: Our Family’s Favorite Ribeye Roast Recipe
+A Sunday Roast Tradition: Our Family’s Favorite Prime Rib Recipe

 If there’s one thing my family can agree on, it’s that nothing beats a good roast beef—especially on Sundays.
 My husband, being British, is a die-hard fan of the traditional Sunday roast.
 And while Sundays are sacred for this meal, we take it up a notch for Christmas with a beautifully cooked ribeye roast.
 It’s become a family tradition that we look forward to every holiday season.

-What I love most about this ribeye roast recipe is that it’s incredibly simple yet feels so special.
+What I love most about this prime rib recipe is that it’s incredibly simple yet feels so special.
 The combination of garlic and rosemary is perfection.
 Garlic enhances the savory richness of the beef, while rosemary—bold and fragrant—holds its own against the deep flavors of the meat.
-And when it comes to roasts, ribeye is my top pick—its marbling and tenderness deliver unbeatable flavor every time.
+And when it comes to roasts, prime rib is my top pick—its marbling and tenderness deliver unbeatable flavor every time.

 The Secret to Perfect Flavor: Searing the Meat